Astalios/lied/README.md

 - Frequency analysis

 LIED is a highschool project for Astalios and naeya final exam.
 It's our first C project, and one of the objectives was to learn the usage of the tools needed to realise the project.

+*note : the mainLied is actually only working for Caesar, Affine, and the Vigenère.*